Mary Beth Long: Affiliations

 Long also has appeared on podcasts including KCRW, Horns of a Dilemma, Life, Deconstructed, CNBC The News with Shepard Smith, Salem Podcast Network, and the Rick Ungar Show Highlight Podcast.

 Honors and awards

-In June 2017, Long received the Distinguished Alumni Award from Penn State University, the University's highest honor presented to its alumni.
+In June 2017, Long received the Distinguished Alumni Award from Penn State University, the university's highest honor presented to its alumni.

 In June 2016 she was featured in Forbes magazine's Women Business Leaders.

 In 2010, Long was the 15th speaker in the annual Mark Luchinisky Memorial Lecture series at Penn State University.

 Long received both the Department of Defense Medal for Distinguished Public Service and the Chairman of the Joint Chiefs of Staff Distinguished Civilian Service Award in 2009.

 In 2008, the Penn State Alumni Association named Long as an Alumni Fellow.
 Schreyer Honors College recognized her as an Outstanding Alumni Scholar in 2006.

 While at DoD, Long received a number of additional awards, including the National Guard Patriot Award.
-At CIA Long also received various Superior and Outstanding Performance Awards from 1987–1999.
+At CIA Long also received various Superior and Outstanding Performance Awards from 1987 to 1999.